Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Seahawks stats and trends

-- In Seattle's 16 games this season, it has eight wins against the spread.
+- Seattle has eight wins against the spread in 16 games this season.

 - The Seahawks have been underdogs by 6.5 points or more one time this season and have not covered the spread once.